shanev/Koneko/README.md

 # Koneko

-Koneko is web µ-framework for Apple's [Swift HTTP server](https://github.com/swift-server/http).
+Koneko is a Swift web framework for Apple's [Swift HTTP server](https://github.com/swift-server/http).
 It is currently just a very basic router.

 **Koneko is in the very early stages of development and _NOT_ production ready.**